 “Tim, did you ask Tammy if Jason and Ron are having sex?”
 Betty asked.

 “Yes, I did.
 She said they promised to wait until they are in college.
 She also said that there’s no way to know whether they are having sex or not, and I'm sure they would refuse to answer that question.

-“I have a question,” Tim asked, “are gays are more promiscuous than straights?”
+“I have a question,” Tim asked.
+“Are gay boys more promiscuous than straight boys?”

 Betty asked, “In the material you gave me when I saw you last week, I tried to find what percentage of the U.S. population is gay.
 All I could find are guesses, usually in the five to ten percent range.
-Is that what you mean by not forthcoming about their relationship?”
+Is that is that a included in what you mean by not gay boys not forthcoming about their relationship?”

 “Yes, Betty, that’s correct.
 But that doesn’t have much to do with Jason or with his boyfriend.
-Consider that Jason is the one with whom you have a relationship, the one you need to resolve any issues about being gay.
-Now, I feel that you’ve come a long way from the woman I counseled last week.
-Do you agree with that assessment?”
+Jason is the one with whom you have a relationship, the one you need to resolve any issues about being gay.
+I feel that you’ve come a long way from the woman I counseled last week.
+Do you agree?”

 “Yes, with one condition.
 Jason has to agree to have a session, alone, with Doctor Byers.”

 “I completely agree with that condition,” Betty replied.